hasura/graphql-engine/docs/graphql/manual/actions/action-handlers.rst

       }
     }

-To return a success respone, you must send the response of the action's output type (in this case, ``UserInfo``) with a status code ``2xx``.
+To return a success response, you must send the response of the action's output type (in this case, ``UserInfo``) with a status code ``2xx``.
 So a sample response would be: